 The surrounding town of Cantebury is quite modern with modern shopping malls packed with lively French teenagers that frequent Cantebury for day trips.
 Much of the old Cantebury town was damaged during the Baedeker Blitz of World War II where the German Luftwaffe strategically targeted English historical sights.
 The trip to Cantebury Cathedral is worth a two hour detour.
 Get some lunch in town before heading off to Dover.

 A half hour drive away from Cantebury along the southeast coastline of Kent are the picturesque White Cliffs of Dover.
 It’s situated on the Strait of Dover which has daily ferry service to France.
 The cliffs extend along the coast for eight miles at the narrowest point in the English Channel.

 Because of the location, the cliffs have been a target of continental European invasions for centuries.
 Dover Castle sits on top of the cliffs and origins of the sight date back to the Iron Age before the Roman invasion.
-During the Napoleonic War, an intricate network of tunnels were built to abate invasion.
+During the Napoleonic War, an intricate network of tunnels was built to abate invasion.
 During World War II, Winston Churchill used Dover Castle and its tunnel system as a military base in anticipation for the German invasion.